Building peaks of excellence

 Caring for the community

-Ms Imma provides healthcare services
+Ms Imma provides healthcare services to vulnerable elderly in the community.

 After her parents were involved in a near-death road accident and were cared for by nurses who were extremely caring and approachable, Assistant Nurse Clinician Imma Harliny Bte Abdul Rahim knew then that it was her calling to be a nurse so that she could do the same and make an impact on the lives of others.
 As a community nurse, she helps the vulnerable seniors in the community age well by providing comprehensive health and geriatric assessment, chronic disease monitoring and health coaching.
 A recipient of the Wee Foundation Nurses’ Day Award 2022, she also empowers patients to monitor their blood pressure through self-checks at vital sign monitoring kiosks at Senior Activity Centres.